AndreaFalanti/popnas/README.md

 docker run falanti/popnas:py3.6.9-tf2.6.0gpu python run.py -b 5 -k 2 -e 1 --cpu
 ```

-## GPU support
-To use GPU locally, you must satisfy Tensorflow GPU hardware and software requirements.
-Follow https://www.tensorflow.org/install/gpu instructions to setup your device, make sure
-to install the correct versions of CUDA and CUDNN for Tensorflow 2.5 (see https://www.tensorflow.org/install/source#linux).

 ## Command line arguments
 **Required arguments:**
 - **-b**: defines the maximum amount of blocks B a cell can contain.